 Boren Scholarships focus on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants identify how their study abroad program, as well as their future academic and career goals, will contribute to U.S. national security.
 National security is broadly defined to include not only the traditional concerns of protecting American well-being, but also areas such as sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.
 Recipients of the scholarship agree to work in the federal government and serve national security interests for at least one year after completing their study abroad (deferred until after graduate study should one pursue that option).

 The Boren Awards program also includes the Boren Fellowship for graduate students, also supported by NISO.

 Boren Scholars and Fellows Receive non-competitive eligibility (NCE) for future employment.
 This is a special hiring authority granted by the U.S. government.

 Boren Stem Initiative

 The Boren Scholarship offers a special initiative for undergraduate STEM (science, technology, engineering, and mathematics) majors that funds up to $8,000 for summer study abroad (minimum of 8 weeks).

 All other requirements of the Boren Scholarship apply.

 - U.S. citizen at time of application

 - High school diploma (or equivalent)

-- Enrolled in a degree program at time of application and during study abroad
+- Enrolled in an undergraduate degree program at time of application and during study abroad

 - Commitment to national security (broadly defined) and a desire to work in government service in an area pertaining to national security after graduation